 Organised in association with

 Nick Putman has been involved in developing and running foundation level Open Dialogue trainings in a variety of settings.
-The Open Dialogue UK foundation programme, run in London on two occasions as well as in Queensland, Australia, was largely based on a programme developed over the past 8 years by Volkmar Aderhold and others, and is now the most widely used Open Dialogue foundation training internationally.
-It is based on extensive clinical experience and several visits to study the Open Dialogue service in Western Lapland, and has been refined over the years, based on the experience of what has seemed most effective, having been run extensively in Germany, and also in Switzerland, the US, the UK and Australia.
+The Open Dialogue UK foundation programme, run in London on two occasions as well as in Queensland, Australia, was largely based on a programme developed over the past 8 years by Volkmar Aderhold and others.
+This programme is based on extensive clinical experience and several visits to study the Open Dialogue service in Western Lapland, and has been refined over the years, based on the experience of what has seemed most effective, having been run extensively in Germany, and also in Switzerland and the US, as well as the UK and Australia.
 Nick is also a trainer on the full three year Open Dialogue training that has been running since 2015 in London.
 This training is based on the full training in Western Lapland, and has been developed in conjunction with senior Finnish trainers, such as Jaakko Seikkula, Jorma Ahonen and Kari Valtanen.

 To watch a video of participants reflecting on their experience of participating in the Open Dialogue UK foundation training please click the link below.

-For further details on this foundation training programme, please see below.
+For further details on the Open Dialogue Washington Foundation Training programme, please see below.